KamleshYadav875/foodflow-backend/README.md

 ## ⭐ Final Note

-This project intentionally focuses on **backend correctness, scalability, and architecture**, not shortcuts.
+This project focuses on **backend correctness, scalability, and clean architecture**.

 If you’re reviewing this project:

-> Look at **design decisions**, not just features.
+> Look at **design decisions, domain modeling, and lifecycle control**, not just CRUD features.